Certified Public Accountant Cpa Resume Example

 If you’re gunning for a senior forensic accountant role, you need to show leadership.
 I highlight experience managing teams, leading investigations, and handling high-stakes cases-think $10M+ in fraud.

-You want to bring out your skills in litigation support, regulatory compliance, and expert testimony.
+You want to bring out your skills in litigation support, regulatory compliance, and expert testimony—skills you can also emphasize in a cover letter.
 Quantify impact: “Led forensic reviews for 20+ clients” or “Uncovered $5M in asset misappropriation.”

 List certifications like CPA or CFE right up top.
 This instantly boosts your credibility.
 Tailor your resume with keywords like “complex audits,” “internal controls,” and “financial crime detection.”